CSS Basic User Interface Module Level 4

 }

-The simulated rendering below illustrates how this should look.
+The simulated rendering below illustrates how this is expected to look.

 >